systemetric/robocon-website/docs/running-code-from-a-usb.md

  These can safely be ignored unless you also see them on the web interface.

-# Collecting iamges and raw analysis
+# Collecting images and raw analysis

 Every time the robot takes a picture it is updated on the web interface, during development it is occasionally useful to be able to also keep a log of pictures that have been analysed to check camera focus, motion blur etc.